 The RN to BSN completion program is designed for associate degree or diploma registered nurses (RNs).
 Students complete requirements for the Bachelor of Science in Nursing through UW-Stevens Point.

-nursing curriculum consists of 31 required nursing credits: 9 core courses (including 1 credit introductory course and a 3 credit capstone course) and two electives.
-Nursing courses are offered locally in a hybrid, face-to-face format (meeting 8-10 times per semester) at UW-Stevens Point on Wednesdays,
+consists of 31 required nursing credits: 9 core courses (including 1 credit introductory course and a 3 credit capstone course) and two electives.
+Nursing courses are offered through a synchronous Zoom hybrid format where classes are held at convenient times through Zoom with the addition of online coursework.
+The Zoom classes have a weekly morning and evening option.
+In addition, a fully online class format is offered through BSN@Home

 Explore Career Opportunities in Nursing